hyperspy/hyperspy/doc/dev_guide/coding_style.rst

 This will update the docstring, and print a visible deprecation warning telling the user to user the alternative function or argument.

-These deprecation wrappers are copied from work by Håkon Wiik Ånes and kikchipy.
+These deprecation wrappers inspired by those in `kikuchipy`